the-siddheya/Diabetic-Prediction/README.md

-# 🩺 Diabetes Risk Prediction App
+# 🩺 Diabetes Risk Prediction

 An end-to-end Machine Learning project that predicts whether a person is **High Risk** or **Low Risk of Diabetes** using health parameters and a deployed Streamlit web application.